Shlok2002/DBA5103_Project/README.md

 For any inquiries or feedback, please open an issue or contact the repository owner.

+The issue is that you’re using the `![Github]` syntax, which is for images, not links.
+To create a clickable link in Markdown, you should use `[text](URL)`.

+## Project Motivation

+This project was inspired by the work detailed in [this GitHub repository](https://github.com/diego-vicente/som-tsp/tree/master).
+It provided valuable insights into implementing self-organizing maps for solving the Traveling Salesperson Problem (TSP), forming the basis for the ideas and methodology we have built upon in our project.

 ---

 Thank you for using this implementation!
 We hope it serves as a valuable tool for exploring heuristic solutions to the Traveling Salesman Problem using Self-Organizing Maps.